- Parking checklist

 Stopping

 Braking distance is longer than that of a car.
-Maintain greater distance.
+Keep a greater distance.

 Side mirrors